Frequently Asked Questions

 MN-ADDM is a valuable resource for the state of Minnesota, but it will need more funding to support expansion into more communities in the state that would enable us to provide statewide estimates.

-15. In the future, how could more children be included in MN-ADDM?
+15. In the future, how could the number of children included in MN-ADDM be increased?

 The population is based on access to records in school districts and clinics within Anoka, Hennepin, and Ramsey counties.
 To increase the geographic scope, any additional counties would need to border these three counties to be analyzed per CDC methodology.
 Additional funding would also need to be secured to expand the geographic area of MN-ADDM.
 For the 2020 review of data, MN-ADDM partnered with seven school districts and one charter school.